freeipa/freeipa/doc/designs/ipa_to_ipa_migration.md

 # IPA Migration

-## Overview
+## Overview of the old plugin-based migration

 IPA has had a plugin-based migration for remote LDAP servers since version 2.0.0.
 It will only migrate users and groups.

 It has some powerful capabilities for working around eccentricities in the remote server including:

 * it is idempotent
 * support for both RFC2307 and 2307bis